-- inability, failure or unwillingness of third-party manufacturers to comply with regulatory requirements, maintain quality assurance, meet our needs, specifications or schedules or continue to supply products to us; - reduced control we have over product development, including with respect to our lead product candidate, due to our reliance on such third-party manufacturers, - breach of manufacturing agreements by the third-party manufacturers; - misappropriation or disclosure of our proprietary information, including our trade secrets and know-how; - relationships that the third-party manufacturer may have with others, some of which may be our competitors, and, if it does not successfully carry out its contractual duties, does not meet expectations, experiences work stoppages, or needs to be replaced, we may need to enter into alternative arrangements, which may not be available, desirable or cost-effective; and - · termination or nonrenewal of agreements by third-party manufacturers at times that are costly or inconvenient for us.
+- inability, failure or unwillingness of third-party manufacturers to comply with regulatory requirements, maintain quality assurance, meet our needs, specifications or schedules or continue to supply products to us; - reduced control we have over product development, including with respect to our lead product candidate, due to our reliance on such third-party manufacturers, - breach of manufacturing agreements by the third-party manufacturers; - misappropriation or disclosure of our proprietary information, including our trade secrets and know-how; - relationships that the third-party manufacturer may have with others, some of which may be our competitors, and, if it does not successfully carry out its contractual duties, does not meet expectations, experiences work stoppages, or needs to be replaced, we may need to enter into alternative arrangements, which may not be available, desirable or costeffective; and - termination or nonrenewal of agreements by third-party manufacturers at times that are costly or inconvenient for us.

 Additionally, if our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or others, they will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
 If the FDA or a comparable foreign regulatory authority does not approve these facilities for the manufacture of our product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates, if approved.
 Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including clinical holds, fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocations, seizures or recalls of product candidates or products, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of our products.
-In addition, there are a limited number of manufacturers that operate under cGMP regulations that might be capable of manufacturing facilities.
+In addition, there are a limited number of manufacturers that operate under cGMP regulations that might be capable of manufacturing our products.
+Therefore, our product candidates and any future products that we may develop may compete with other products for access to manufacturing facilities.
 Any failure to gain access to these limited manufacturing facilities could severely impact the clinical development, marketing approval and commercialization of our product candidates.

 Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply or a second source for required raw materials used in the manufacture of our product candidates or for the manufacture of finished product.
 Moreover, we often rely on one CMO to produce multiple product components.
 For instance, one of our CMOs produces several polymers used in our ImmTOR platform.
-If our current CMOs cannot perform as agreed, we may be required to replace such manufactures and we may be unable to replace them on a timely basis or at all.
+If our current CMOs cannot perform as agreed, we may be required to replace such manufacturers and we may be unable to replace them on a timely basis or at all.
 Our current and expected future dependence upon others for the manufacture of our product candidates or products could delay, prevent or impair our development and commercialization efforts.